 Browns and rainbows in the Palena region love terrestrials.
 Beetles abound and patterns that imitate them should dominate your box.
 But opportunities for classic streamer fishing abound too.
-The lodge will provide all flies needed for the week - if anglers want to bring their own, here are some patterns we have had success with in previous seasons.
+The lodge and guides have a good stock of flies for you to use, but it is also highly appreciated that you bring your own...if anglers want to bring their own, here are some patterns we have had success with in previous seasons.